team-mayes/atesa/docs/the_config_file.rst

 ``information_error_freq``

 	An integer number of shooting moves between each check of the information error convergence criterion.
 Too-small values can cause some significant overhead in the main ATESA process, but this does not significantly affect aimless shooting sampling efficiency.
+Aimless shooting runs with *resample = True* or *restart = True* will reassess information error if this option has changed since the last run.
 Default = 250

+``information_error_lmax_string``

+	Part of the command string passed to lmax.py when assessing information error.
+Information error is based on the reaction coordinate model produced using ``lmax.py`` on the decorrelated aimless shooting output files, with options for the `-o`, `-i`, and `-q` flags set automatically.
+All other options (most importantly, `-k`, `-f`, `-r`, `--automagic`, and `--two_line_threshold`) can be set using this option in the configuration file.
+See :ref:`LikelihoodMaximization` for documentation on ``lmax.py``.
+You should use this option if you have a preference for tying your aimless shooting termination criterion to a particular model building strategy other than the default.
+Aimless shooting runs with *resample = True* or *restart = True* will reassess information error if this option has changed since the last run.
+Default = '--automagic'

 ``information_error_max_dims``

-	The maximum number of dimensions that may be included in the "automagic" reaction coordinate assessed during information error checking (see :ref:`Automagic`).
-If this value is set, the algorithm will move forward with a model of this dimensionality if no smaller model meets the automagic convergence criteria.
+	The maximum number of dimensions that may be included in the "automagic" reaction coordinate assessed during information error checking (if the --automagic option is in use; see :ref:`Automagic`).
+If this value is set, the algorithm will move forward with a model of this dimensionality if no smaller model meets the automagic --two_line_threshold criterion.
 Larger values are more robust but may result in an undesirably high-dimensional RC being used for the convergence criterion, which in turn could lead to slower convergence of the information error.
 If a value less than zero is given, there is no maximum.
+Aimless shooting runs with *resample = True* or *restart = True* will reassess information error if this option has changed since the last run.
 Default = 6

 ``information_error_override``